karios-os/docs/docs/getting-started/installation.rst

    **What is Bootstrap?** A bootstrap script is an automated installer that downloads and configures all necessary software components.
 It eliminates manual setup by handling package installation, configuration, and service initialization automatically.

-**Understanding Privilege Escalation Security**
+**Understanding Privilege Escalation**

 .. tip::
    **Why Privilege Escalation Matters**

-   Running commands as root (superuser) provides unlimited system access, which creates significant security risks.
-Privilege escalation tools like sudo and doas allow users to execute specific commands with elevated privileges while maintaining security controls and accountability.
+   Running commands as root (superuser) provides unlimited system access, which creates significant risks.
+Privilege escalation tools like sudo and doas allow users to execute specific commands with elevated privileges while maintaining accountability and oversight.

 **Sudo: Industry Standard Privilege Escalation**

-**Sudo (Superuser Do)** is the most widely used privilege escalation tool across Unix and Linux systems, providing comprehensive security features:
+**Sudo (Superuser Do)** is the most widely used privilege escalation tool across Unix and Linux systems, providing comprehensive features:

-**Core Security Features:**
+**Core Features:**

 - **Audit Trails and Logging**: Every sudo command is logged with timestamps, user information, command executed, and working directory.